Author: Ashok P. Nadkarni <apnmbx-wits@yahoo.com>

 If required, extension makefiles can access the Tcl and Tk versions

-against which the extension is being built through the TCL_VERSION
+against which the extension is being built through the TCL_VERSION,

-macros.
+TK_PATCH_LEVEL macros.

 Installation

-file defines the macros in the table below containing
+The rules.vc file defines the macros in the table below containing

 paths to installation directories.

-Macro | Directory |
+| Macro | Directory |

 PRJ_INSTALL_DIR |